albumprinter/software-engineer-js-test/README.md

     npm install

-You can now start developing the application using Gulp (build system/task runner). by typing:
+You can now start developing the application using Webpack. by typing:

-    gulp dev
+    npm start

 The following will happen: